 There has been a growing green trend in startups and Fortune 500 companies.
 Specifically, more and more businesses are employing sustainable practices to curb the debilitating effects of climate change—a move that also plays well to their public relations.

-As mentioned earlier, the green revolution is also moving to the virtual realm.
+As mentioned earlier, the green revolution also moves to the virtual realm.
 Cloud computing is a prime example of this as it aims to reduce materialistic systems, paper, electricity, packing materials, and many more.

 Cloud Computing is Energy-Efficient

 However, since cloud computing enables shared data on fewer servers, fewer machines are used to accomplish the same amount of work.
-More than that, cloud data centers often purchase top-rate, energy-saving technologies that are usually out of reach for smaller companies.
+Cloud data centers often purchase top-rate, energy-saving technologies that are usually out of reach for smaller companies.

 Cloud Computing Utilizes Renewable Resources